 *If any part is evaluated less than 10 points the evaluation of this part has to be substantiated by giving comment.

+**If students do not submit theses and/or articles, clause 6 is not included in the final evaluation; instead, 'Not submitted' is recorded, as this is not a mandatory element of the MT unless the MT is prepared on the basis of such publications.